mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 }
 ```

-So `factory` is just a convenience method for creating a provider from a function that returns the instance. `service` is just a convenience method for creating a provider from a function constructor that can be instantiated as the instance (If you are using CoffeeScript of like that pattern).
+So `factory` is just a convenience method for creating a provider from a function that returns the instance. `service` is just a convenience method for creating a provider from a function constructor that is instantiated as the instance (If you are using CoffeeScript of like that pattern).
 And `value` is just a convenience method for creating a provider that returns an instance.
 But as you can see, its all just providers, the convenience methods just make it easier to do what you will want to do 99% of the time.
-In other words, you're probably not going to work with providers as I've been showing up till this point, you will be using those convenience methods.
-But hopefully you will now understand what they mean and the underlying constructs they are creating.
+In other words, you're probably not going to work with providers as I've been showing up till this point, you will be using these convenience methods.
+But hopefully you will now understand what they actually mean and the underlying construct they are creating.

 BTW, if you're coming from C#, those convenience methods would be analogous to this respectively: